 Staff will schedule an initial call with the program within 30 business days of receipt of Application.
 Staff will also be available for regularly scheduled technical assistance calls throughout the review process.
 Programs are encouraged to contact the NNPRFTC at any time with questions regarding the Self Study Guide, the Accreditation Standards, as well as the process for Initial Accreditation and for Renewal of Accreditation.
 Further, programs are welcome to submit sections of the required documentation throughout the process.
 Programs will notify the NNPRFTC when all required documentation has been submitted.
 Applications not completed will be kept on file for one year and must be updated when submitted.
 NNPRFTC will review all submitted materials for completeness and notify the program when the documentation is completed.

 The purpose of the Self Study is to conduct an internal evaluation of the program’s adherence to the NNPRFTC’s Accreditation Standards.
 The program conducts their Self Study.
-Tools to assist in the self study process include the gap analysis and the table of meetings for the site visit.
+Tools to assist in the self-study process include the Accreditation Program Self-Assessment and the table of meetings for the accreditation site visit.
 The findings of the Self Study are written up and submitted to the NNPRFTC with any associated documentation within approximately six (6) calendar months from the date of submitting the Application.